 With centuries of history as a store of value in times of uncertainty, gold is experiencing high levels of demand.
 However, before people consider investing in precious metals, they must understand what drives that demand and know what gold and silver can offer and what can't.
 Global demand for gold was 19% above its five-year average of 1,039 tons in the first quarter.
 Rich said he expects gold prices to remain volatile in the coming quarters, as investors judge whether geopolitical tensions will continue and whether the Federal Reserve's actions to combat inflation will succeed.

+For those looking to convert their 401k to a Gold IRA, it is important to understand the process and the benefits of investing in gold.
 The Federal Reserve raised interest rates by a quarter of a point in March in the hope of cooling the rise in consumer prices, and analysts expect a half-point rise in May.
 If inflation is controlled, this is likely to be bad news for gold prices, that is, unless rising rates cause a recession.
 Gold tends to perform well during recessions, data from the Bureau of Labor Statistics shows, as investors turn to physical assets to protect their assets.
 In recent months, several major investment banks and Wall Street titans have also sounded the alarm about the possibility of a recession in the United States.

 UU.
 Deutsche Bank economists, led by research director David Folkerts-Landau, even predicted this week that there could be a “big recession” in the US economy, arguing that the Federal Reserve is “far behind the curve” when it comes to fighting inflation.
 Since the early 1970s, the amount of gold purchased annually has nearly tripled and gold markets have flourished around the world.
 Therefore, gold prices may be affected by the basic theory of supply and demand; as demand for consumer goods such as jewelry and electronics increases, the cost of gold may increase.